The Castle of Rose-Colored Clouds

 Awake, Cedric was convinced that he would do whatever it took to find the Castle of Rosy Clouds.
 He asked everyone he knew - the other hired hands at the farm, the shopkeepers at the village square, and anyone else he met - if they knew anything about a Castle of Rosy Clouds.
 Many laughed and assumed he was joking, others figured he had turned crazy.
 A few seemed to hint they knew something because they would slap him on the back and say, "Well you cut yourself a tall order!" without explaining what they meant.

 "No one here will tell me anything," Cedric thought to himself.
-"I must leave and travel till I find someone who can help."
+"I must travel until I find someone who can help."
 He gathered his belongings and started on a path through the woods.

 After many days, Cedric he came to a hut so overgrown with weeds he almost didn't notice a very old woman tending her garden beside it.
-Even after the old woman stood up, she was not much taller.
+Even after the old woman stood up, she was not much taller than she was bending over.
 Cedric thought he had never met anyone that old and wrinkled and hunched over - surely the woman must be over a hundred years old!
 He said, "Old woman, do allow me to help with your garden."

 The Lad and the Maiden in the Rose Colored Clouds